yghlc/validate-thaw-slump/index.md

 </figure>

 ### Crowed-sourcing system
-We developed a crowd-sourcing system (the following figure) and would like to volunteer to validate the results.
+We developed a crowd-sourcing system (the following figure) and would like to invite volunteers to validate the results.

 <figure>
 <img src="figs/web_system_fig_trim.jpg" alt="Trulli" style="width:100%">